Esri/geodev-hackerlabs/develop/webmap_apps/create_configurable_app/lab.md

 2. Click `Share` > `Create a Web App` > `Configurable Apps`.

-3. Search for the `Public Information` template and select `Create App`.
+3. Search for the `Public Information` template and select `Create Web App`.

 4. set the following properties: